elastic/rally/docs/adding_tracks.rst

 Rally also post-processes all data file names.
 Instead of ``documents.json``, Rally expects ``documents-1k.json`` and assumes the file contains 1.000 documents.
 You need to prepare these data files though.
 Pick 1.000 documents for every data file in your track and store them in a file with the suffix ``-1k``.
 We choose the first 1.000 with ``head -n 1000 documents.json > documents-1k.json``.

-If your file has 1000 and less documents, you can skip creation of ``-1k`` variant.
+If your file has 1000 or fewer documents, you can skip creating the ``-1k`` variant.
 Rally will use the original file in such case.

 Challenges
 ----------